-AMSCs should be encouraged to use the WSA to update their AMS Plan and address the introduction of the LNG operations into the port.
+Once the WSA is validated, the AMSCs should be encouraged to use the WSA to update their AMS Plan and address LNG operations in the port.
 Future exercises by the AMSC should take into consideration the changes in the port activity introduced by the LNG operations.

-Keeping in mind due regard for the protection of SSI and or commercially proprietary information, the COTP is encouraged to include other port stakeholders who may not be represented by the AMSC, HSC or other established committees in the waterway suitability assessment process.
+Keeping in mind the requirement to protect SSI and/or commercially proprietary information, the COTP is encouraged to include other port stakeholders who may not be represented by the AMSC, HSC, or other established committees in the waterway suitability assessment process.
 This may include members of the general public, as appropriate.